Read The Tsar's Dwarf (Hawthorne Books)

 "A curious and wonderful work of great human value by a Danish master."
 Sebastian Barry, Man Booker finalist (Click on the picture to go to the book's Amazon page)

-Denmark for Dummies 2024: A Superficial Introduction to the Greatest Nation in the Universe (Except for Legoland Perhaps)
+2024 Denmark for Dummies - a Superficial Introduction to the Greatest Nation on Earth Except for Legoland

 You're smart.